smart-edge-open/specs/architecture.md

 * [Key OpenNESS solution documentation](#key-openness-solution-documentation)

 ## Overview
-OpenNESS is a opensource Edge Compute reference stack.
-"Edge Compute" term referred here corresponds to "Edge Computing" referenced in ETSI GS MEC 003 V2.1.1 Multi-access Edge Computing (MEC): Framework and Reference Architecture and 3GPP TS 23.501 V16.1.0 (2019-06) section 15.13  It provides edge compute reference deployments for Network edge and On-Premise Edge.
+OpenNESS is an open source software toolkit to enable easy orchestration and management of edge services across diverse network platform and access technologies in multi-cloud environments.
+The "Edge Compute" term referred to here corresponds to "Edge Computing" referenced in ETSI GS MEC 003 V2.1.1 Multi-access Edge Computing (MEC): Framework and Reference Architecture and 3GPP TS 23.501 V16.1.0 (2019-06) section 15.13  It provides edge compute reference deployments for Network edge and On-Premise Edge.

-OpenNESS is intended for customers like Operators to conduct lab/field trials of edge compute in Network edge and On-Premise Edge, ISVs or OSVs to develop edge compute infrastructure solutions that takes advantages of goodness of COTS Architecture and Application developers who intend to develop applications for the edge, port the applications from public cloud to edge to take advantage of being closer to user.
+OpenNESS is intended for customers like Operators to conduct lab/field trials of edge compute in Network edge and On-Premise Edge, ISVs or OSVs to develop edge compute infrastructure solutions that take advantage of the goodness of COTS Architecture and Application developers who intend to develop applications for the edge, port the applications from public cloud to edge to take advantage of being closer to user.
 OpenNESS components could also be used as a middleware layer for enabling any NFVi platform hosting edge services.
-OpenNESS drives inspiration from ETSI MEC architecture addressing both Network edge and On-Premise Edge compute deployments.

 OpenNESS based edge compute reference stack consists of one or more OpenNESS Edge node that hosts edge compute applications or serve as a local breakout servers and an edge compute OpenNESS controller (Community edition) that manages the OpenNESS edge compute nodes.